 SoReMo Fellow Explores Diversity in Admissions

-The student-centered, socially responsible research initiative allowed for an exploration in algorithm bias and to ask tough questionsAlisha Khan (Computer Science 3rd Year)
+The student-centered, socially responsible research initiative allowed for an exploration in algorithm bias and to ask tough questionsAlisha Khan (CS 3rd Year)

-Alisha Khan (CS 3rd Year) says her first interaction with data science and statistics research came through the Socially Responsible Modeling, Computation, and Design (SoReMo) initiative, a semester-long fellowship that allowed her to explore bias in algorithms.
+Alisha Khan says her first interaction with data science and statistics research came through the Socially Responsible Modeling, Computation, and Design (SoReMo) initiative, a semester-long fellowship that allowed her to explore bias in algorithms.

 “I never considered doing research before, but I got an email from one of my professors saying I should look into this opportunity,” Alisha says.
 “Social tech and ethics are big interests of mine, and the SoReMo initiative aligned with what I've always wanted to explore.”